Los de Atrás Vienen Conmigo

-Los de atrás vienen conmigo (The Ones Behind Are Coming with Me) is the third studio album by Puerto Rican alternative hip hop band Calle 13 and was released on October 21, 2008 by Sony Music Latin.
+Los de atrás vienen conmigo (The Ones Behind Are Coming with Me) is the third studio album by Puerto Rican alternative hip hop band Calle 13 and was released on October 21, 2008, by Sony Music Latin.
 This album is a bit more colorful than the previous, although dark humor continues to be the tone.
 The album has a fusion of rhythms the band discovered during their visits to several countries.
 They fuse rhythms of 'cumbia villera' native to Argentina, and rhythms of Balkan music.
 The album features collaborations with Rubén Blades, Café Tacuba, and Afrobeta.
-It won Best Latin Rock, Alternative or Urban Album at the 52nd Annual Grammy Awards and five Latin Grammys inclunding Album of the Year at the 10th Annual Latin Grammy Awards.
+It won Best Latin Rock, Alternative or Urban Album at the 52nd Annual Grammy Awards and five Latin Grammys including Album of the Year at the 10th Annual Latin Grammy Awards.

 Background

 Calle 13's self-titled debut album (2005) sold nearly 250,000 copies in the United States, but its darker follow-up, 2007's Residente o Visitante, sold just under 100,000 copies, despite receiving positive reviews and winning Latin Grammy Awards for Best Urban Music Album and Best Urban Song.
 The record garnered controversy for its religious and sexual overtones; vocalist/lyricist Residente reflected, "The problem with Residente o Visitante wasn't a bad word here or there, but the ideas.
 You can't erase an idea."